projnanda/nanda-index/README.md

 **A unified agent index for discovery and interoperability across agent ecosystems.**

-NANDA Index provides a centralized registry for AI agents with capabilities-based search, MongoDB persistence, and optional cross-registry discovery.
-Register agents locally, search by skills and metadata, and optionally bridge to external registries like AGNTCY ADS—all through a single API.
+NANDA Index enables seamless discovery and interoperability across heterogeneous agent indices.
+Register agents locally, search by skills and metadata, and bridge to external indices like AGNTCY ADS—all through a single API.

 ## Features